brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

 ---
-title: The “Climate crisis” - what to make of it?
+title: 'The "Climate Crisis": What to Make of It?'
 summary: In these times of being constantly overwhelmed by the deluge of information, I find it trickier than ever to discern the true motivations and intentions behind what is presented as fact.
 One such topic is the "climate